silvio-at-ASIMoV-ai/TimeTracer/Readme.md

 ### More work to do

-The app is usable as is, but there are 3 important things to complete:
+The app is usable as is, but there are 2 important things to complete:
 1. I'm not satisfied with the layout of the admin console
-2. As it is now it does not log operations even though there is a logs table, so the next thing I'll do is add logging functionality.
-3. The database password is in clear text in the ini file (~/.Timetracer/TimeTracer.ini), so I have to find a way to solve this problem.
+2. Add a reset password for user in the Admin console